giampaolo/giampaolo.github.io/content/blog/2025/wheels-for-free-threaded-python-now-available-in-psutil.md

 When a library author provides a wheel, users can install a **pre-compiled binary package** without having to build it from source.
-This is especially important for packages with **C extensions**, like psutil, which is largely written in C. Such packages often have complex build requirements and require a installing a C compiler.
+This is especially important for packages with **C extensions**, like psutil, which is largely written in C. Such packages often have complex build requirements and require installing a C compiler.
 On Windows, that means installing **Visual Studio** or the Build Tools, which can take several gigabytes and a *significant* setup effort.
 Providing wheels spare users from this hassle, makes installation far